 Screening tests for the following health conditions will be conducted on various grade levels as per Missouri Department of Health Guidelines, including vision, hearing, lice, etc. Screenings will be performed as time and resources permit.
-Commented [KP11]: Only applicable to 100% virtual school

 Medication

 In an effort to provide for the health and safety of students by avoiding the misuse of medication, the following procedures apply for dispensing medications at the Kauffman School.
 School personnel will not give medication to students except under these conditions.
 These rules are intended to promote the wellbeing of all students.